FriendsOfCake/search/README.md

 Search provides a simple interface to create paginate-able filters for your CakePHP 3.x application.

-## Requirements

-* CakePHP 3.4.0 or greater.
-For older versions of CakePHP use 3.x releases of the plugin.

 ## Installation

 * Install the plugin with composer from your CakePHP Project's ROOT directory